Atpadi: Season

 Summer, monsoon rain and winter are the main three seasons year-round.
-The region falls under the rain-shadow area resulting in less rain.
+The region falls under the rain-shadow area, resulting in less rain.

 Water resources

-The only source for drinking water in Atpadi is a lake which is located 3 km away from town.

-The Shuk Odha (stream) and Manganga River are near to Atpadi.
-Generally both of them are active only during the monsoon season.
+The only source for drinking water in Atpadi is a lake 3 km away from town.
+The Shuk Odha (stream) and Manganga River are near Atpadi.
+Both are generally active only during the monsoon season.
 Various water canals were projected into the Atpadi Taluka under Khrishna Khore Vikas Mahamandal's scheme named Tembhu.

 Forest area

 Atpadi has a forest office near Swatantrapur.
 Dubai Kuran (डबई कुरण) is a reserved forest area.
-It has a plantation of Babool trees.
-Initially this area was created as grazing ground for cattle in summer time.
+It has a plantation of babool trees.
+Initially this area was created as a grazing ground for cattle in summer.
 Cattle grazing is no longer allowed as it is a reserved forest area.
-Wild animals like wolf, jackal, porcupine, fox, Asian palm civet and wild hares can be seen here.
+Wild animals like wolf, jackal, porcupine, fox, Asian palm civet and wild hare can be seen here.

 Political and judiciary system

 The Atpadi town has a nagar panchayat for the administration of the town.
-In election which was held in May 2018 Vrushali Patil was elected by people as a sarpanch for next five years who is wife of famous personality of Atpadi taluka ADV.
-Dhananjay Patil.
-She is owner of Sharadha medicals. while the Panchayat Samiti is to administer the entire Taluka.
+In the May 2018 election, Vrushali Patil was elected by the people as a sarpanch for next five years, while the Panchayat Samiti is to administer the entire taluka.

 Atpadi is part of the Atpadi-Khanapur constituency of Vidhan Sabha and the Maharashtra State Sangli constituency of Loksabha.
 The Atpadi Magistrate's Court oversees criminal proceedings while the Civil Court is presided over by the Junior Division of the court.
-The Atpadi Police station maintains law and order.
+The Atpadi Police Station maintains law and order.

-The old building of Atpadi Grampanchayat was renovated though the original design of the building remained unchanged.
+The old building of Atpadi Grampanchayat was renovated, though the original design of the building remained unchanged.

-Late Annasaheb Lengare was the elected MLA from Atpadi-Kavathemhankal Constituency.
-When Atpadi was separated from Kavathemhankal and joined to Khanapur then after in 1995 Rajendra Deshmukh was elected as a MLA from Atpadi-Khanapur constituency.
-Nowadays Gopichand Padalkar is a member of Maharashtra Legislative Council.
-He got elected to the Legislative Council by MLA's (unopposed) on 14 May 2020.
+The late Annasaheb Lengare was the elected MLA from Atpadi-Kavathemhankal Constituency.
+Atpadi was separated from Kavathemhankal and joined to Khanapur.
+In 1995, Rajendra Deshmukh was elected as a MLA from Atpadi-Khanapur constituency.
+Now Gopichand Padalkar is a member of Maharashtra Legislative Council.
+He was elected to the Legislative Council by MLAs (unopposed) on 14 May 2020.

 Industry

 Atpadi's industry is based on agriculture and dairy products as well as secondary industries.
 Industries are located around the Atpadi town.
 Industries have created jobs and business for people living around Atpadi.
 The sugar factory is the largest of all industries in Atpadi.
-A program called Khadi gramodyog was started by the Government of India to promote rural employment for woman.
+A program called Khadi gramodyog was started by the Government of India to promote rural employment for women.